-Despite being 117 light-years away from Earth, in the direction of the constellations Cygnus and Lyra, researchers were able to learn more about the solar system using a practice called astroseismology.
+Although it is 117 light-years from Earth, in the direction of the constellations Cygnus and Lyra, researchers were able to learn more about the solar system by using astroseismology.

 Listening to the hum of Kepler 444, the team was able notice the slight changes in brightness created by the noise, which enabled them to measure the star's diameter, mass and calculate its approximate age.

 Researchers studied the brightness of the star over time and detected planets passing in front of it, creating a slight dimming effect.
 Depending how much the light was dimmed, researchers were then able to measure the size of the planets, using Kepler 444 as a baseline.